fmaymone/timeslot-api/doc/api/v1/connects/connect_facebook_account.markdown

 User must be signed in, no existing connection to the submitted facebook account

+If Facebook provides an email and the user has no timeslot email set, the fb email will be used.

 returns 200 and the user data

 returns 422 if email already used by other user